adaltas/node-nikita/packages/file/src/upload.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'content':
             oneOf:[
               type: 'string'
             ,
               typeof: 'function'
             ]
             description: '''
             Text to be written.
             '''
           'from':
             oneOf:[
               type: 'string'
             ,
               instanceof: 'RegExp'
             ]
             description: '''
             Name of the marker from where the content will be replaced.
             '''
           'gid':
-          $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/properties/gid'
+            $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/definitions/config/properties/gid'
           'md5':
             type: ['boolean', 'string']
             default: false
             description: '''
             Validate uploaded file with md5 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
             '''
           'mode':
-          $ref: 'module://@nikitajs/core/lib/actions/fs/chmod#/properties/mode'
+            $ref: 'module://@nikitajs/core/lib/actions/fs/chmod#/definitions/config/properties/mode'
           'sha1':
             default: false
             type: ['boolean', 'string']
             description: '''
             Validate uploaded file with sha1 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
             '''
           'source':
             type: 'string'
             description: '''
             File path from where to extract the content, do not use conjointly with content.
             '''
           'target':
             oneOf: [
               type: 'string'
             ,
               typeof: 'function'
             ]
             description: '''
             File path where to write content to.
 Pass the content.
             '''
           'uid':
-          $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/properties/uid'
+            $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/definitions/config/properties/uid'
         required: ['source', 'target']

 ## Handler